Backpacking Thailand The Ultimate 2020 Survival Guide

-Staying in hostels in one of the easiest ways to reduce the cost of traveling in Thailand.
+Staying in hostels is one of the easiest ways to reduce the cost of traveling in Thailand.

 Although, for about $25 a night you’ve scored yourself a decent hotel in Thailand.
-And while the average price of Airbnb’s might seem high it is easily to find an awesome Airbnb for 15-35 USD. (plus, you can use this Airbnb coupon code to save $40 off your first booking)
+And while the average price of Airbnb might seem high it is easy to find an awesome Airbnb for 15-35 USD (plus, you can use this Airbnb coupon code to save $40 off your first booking).

 Wait!
 Don’t skip this section.

 I think it is vital for travelers to know at least a few words in the languages of the country you are visiting.
 I realize a lot of people get shy about trying new languages and are too embarrassed to try.
 But the truth is that most people love it when you try to speak their language even if you butcher it.